radekg/yugabyte-db-go-client/README.md

 - `--name`: string, table name to check for, default `<empty string>`
 - `--uuid`: string, table identified (uuid) to check for, default `<empty string>`

+#### create-snapshot

+Multiple `--name` and `--uuid` values can be combined together.
+To create a snapshot of an entire keyspace, do not specify any `--name` or `--uuid`.

+- `--keyspace`: string, keyspace name to create snapshot of, default `<empty string>`
+- `--name`: repeated string, table name to create snapshot of, default `empty list`
+- `--uuid`: repeated string, table ID to create snapshot of, default `empty list`
+- `--transaction-aware`: boolean, transaction aware, default `false`
+- `--add-indexes`: boolean, add indexes, default `false`, YCQL only
+- `--imported`: boolean, interpret this snapshot as imported, default `false`
+- `--schedule-id`: base64 encoded, create snapshot to this schedule, other fields are ignored, default `empty`

+Examples:

+- create a snapshot of an entire YSQL `yugabyte` database: `cli create-snapshot --keyspace ysql.yugabyte`
+- create a snapshot of selected YSQL tables in the `yugabyte` database: `cli create-snapshot --keyspace ysql.yugabyte --name table --name another-table`
+- create a snapshot of selected YCQL tables in the `example` database: `cli create-snapshot --keyspace ycql.example --name table --add-indexes`

 #### describe-table

 - `--keyspace`: string, keyspace name to check in, default `<empty string>`, ignored when using `--uuid`